 Here is a reminder of small tax savings you may wish to consider over the coming year.
 Whilst the

-individual savings may seem small, they can add up, especially if claimed every tax year and by each
+individual savings may seem small, but they can add up, especially if claimed every tax year and by each

 director (where permissible).